-- Any action seeking compensation for such damage shall be brought against the Contracting Member State where the claimant has his residence, [...] principal place of business or place of business before the competent authority of that Contracting Member State.
-Where the claimant does not have his residence, [...] principal place of business or place of business in a Contracting Member State, he may bring such an action against the Contracting Member State where the Court of Appeal has its seat, before the competent authority of that Contracting Member State.
+- (2) Any action seeking compensation for such damage shall be brought against the Contracting Member State where the claimant has his residence or principal place of business or, in the absence of residence or principal place of business, place of business before the competent authority of that Contracting Member State.
+Where the claimant does not have his residence, or principal place of business or, in the absence of residence or principal place of business, place of business in a Contracting Member State, he may bring such an action against the Contracting Member State where the Court of Appeal has its seat, before the competent authority of that Contracting Member State.
 The competent authority shall apply the lex fori, with the exception of its private international law, to all questions not regulated by Union law or by this Agreement.
 The claimant is entitled to obtain the entire amount of damages awarded by the competent authority from the Contracting Member State against which the action was brought. - (3) The Contracting Member State that has paid damages is entitled to obtain proportional contribution from the other Contracting Member States.
 The detailed rules governing the Contracting Member States' contribution under this paragraph shall be determined by the Administrative Committee.

-Article 14d
+Article 14d Responsibility of the Contracting Member States

-Responsibility of the Contracting Member States
+(1) Moved to recital 9

-- (1) Moved to recital 9 - (2) Actions of the Court are directly attributable to each Contracting Member State individually, including for the purposes of Articles 258, 259 and 260 TFEU, and to all Contracting Member States collectively.
+(2) Actions of the Court are directly attributable to each Contracting Member State individually, including for the purposes of Articles 258, 259 and 260 TFEU, and to all Contracting Member States collectively.